619frank/social-networking-site-with-laravel/readme.md

-This project was created with laravel framework
+This project was created with laravel framework.